JonesRobM/Movember/README.md

 ## Getting Started

-Open the Jupyter notebook to explore the data and generate visualizations:
+Open the Jupyter notebook to explore the data and generate visualisations:

 ```bash
 jupyter notebook notebooks/metrics.ipynb